 CONSTRUCTION MANAGEMENT AND ENGINEERINGThe MSc programme in Construction Management and Engineering is mainly delivered by the research group in Construction Management and Engineering.
 The group focuses on several research themes:

 - Area development: Today, cities and countries have to cope with increasing mobility, high population density and a growing awareness of environmental threats.
 Sustainable area development is one of the key future challenges for planners, policymakers and engineers.

-- Asset Management: Research into asset management is designed to gain new insights into the social, technical and environmental aspects of managing infrastructure networks and assets.
-The aim is to develop new methods and tools for optimized decision making throughout the infrastructure lifecycle.
+- Asset Management: Research into asset management is aimed at providing new insights into the social, technical and environmental aspects of managing infrastructure networks and assets.
+The goal is to develop new methods and tools for optimized decision-making throughout the infrastructure lifecycle.

 - Risk Management: Research projects include the development and implementation of methods to better identify, assess and manage project risks and the development of risk simulation and risk maturity models.
 Research projects are conducted under the auspices of the Centre for Risk Management, Safety and Security of the University of Twente.